IGJoshua/coffi/README.md

 closely.

 #### dtype-next
-**BENCHMARKS FOR DTYPE-NEXT ARE BASED ON AN OLD VERSION.
-NEW BENCHMARKS WILL BE COMING SHORTLY**

 The library dtype-next replaced tech.jna in the toolkit of the group working on machine learning and array-based programming, and it includes support for composite data types including structs, as well as primitive functions and